ekanshi258/satire-news-detector/README.md

-# fake-news-detector
+# satire-news-detector
 Made for an Assignment for the Artificial Intelligence course (CS F407) at BITS Pilani, Hyderabad.
+This system takes in an input (news headline) and says whether the headline sounds satirical (from news sources that mock real life news) or is a genuine news headline.
 ### Files and Folders
 `barplots/`: Bar plots of useful data from real and fake news datasets (scraped from online sources)
 `data/`: .csv files of data